August 2, 2017

 Lookout, a mobile security software company has made efforts to make users aware of these security concerns.
 They have five security tips they consider critical in order to keep your mobile devices protected:

-Use public WiFi with caution.
-This one might be an upset to some, but the reality is that public wifi hotspots aren’t always what they seem.
-Some may appear public, only to be hosted and run by someone using hardware and software to track all of your browsing activity, and even in some cases hack onto your devices storage drives.
+- Use public WiFi with caution.
+This one might upseting to some, but the reality is that public wifi hotspots aren’t always what they seem.
+Some may appear public, only to be hosted and run by someone using hardware and software to track all of your browsing activity, and even in some cases hack into your device’s storage drives.
 Changing your browsing behavior on public WiFi hotspots is one way to ensure no sensitive data has the chance to transfer to someone else.
 For example, consider holding off on your internet shopping until you are on a private WiFi network.

-Set your device to automatically lock.
-This tip is to avoid unwanted breach in the event of theft.
+- Set your device to lock automatically.
+This tip is to avoid an unwanted breach in the event of theft.
 Having a strong password in place combined with auto-lock greatly improves the odds that a thief won’t be able to get into your device.

-Keep your device up to date.
-Just like with computers, mobile phones are critical to keep updated.
+- Keep your device up to date.
+Just like with computers, mobile phones are devices that it’s critical for you to keep updated.
 Most of these updates include security definitions and patch up security weak spots to keep hackers out, and your personal information in.

 Your phone and PC have become equals; protect them equally.
 Phones and tablets have become as common, if not more common than computers.
 Installing anti-virus software on your device is one big step towards keeping your data safe.